Skip to main content

 What is stomach cancer?

 Cancer begins when an error (mutation) occurs in a cell's DNA.
 The cells then divide and grow uncontrolled.
 These accumulated cells form cancer.
 Stomach cancer, also called gastric cancer, begins in the innermost layer, mucus-producing cells that line the stomach.
 It then advances and spreads.
+Stomach cancer is the 5th most commonly diagnosed cancer in the world.
+Over 10 lakh cases of gastric cancer are diagnosed each year around the world.

 What are signs and symptoms of stomach cancer